The Winter of Our Public Discontent

 No matter the sociology, while the underlying sentiment might be a part of the issue, more directly to the question, the discontent is emanating from three primary groups; locals, politicians, and the wine business itself.

-Local and non-local individuals are attracted to the wine country lifestyle, but at times the reality of living in a grape growing community and dealing with frost protection fans, sulfur spray, early morning tractors, tourists, traffic, and late night events - that becomes an eye-opening experience and wasn't what they thought it would be like to live in wine country.
+Local and non-local individuals are attracted to the wine country lifestyle but at times the reality of living in a grape-growing community and dealing with frost protection fans, sulfur spray, early morning tractors, tourists, traffic, and late-night events can become an eye-opening experience and wasn't what they thought it would be like to live in wine country.

 "Bill Hocker who owns a weekend home down the street from the project site, said it's much too big for the area and would draw 18,000 people up a rural winding road each year for tastings and events.
 Hocker said he is organizing neighborhood opposition to the winery project, similar to what's been happening to other winery projects in the past year.
 There's a whole host of issues we're going to attack on, Hocker said."

 Politicians are another source of discontent.
 When dealing with vocal opposing sides in a public debate, it's the rare politician who will take a firm stand unless they know they are in the supermajority.
 They have constituents to please on both sides of a debate.
 Some politicians though pander to the anti-tourism sentiment and that seems to be growing.
 That view is represented by statements such as these:

 "Proponents of tougher regulations, including Councilman Steve Barbose, had argued that an excess of tasting rooms could turn Sonoma into a one-note town friendlier to tourists than residents."